GoogleCloudPlatform/composer-local-dev/README.md

 - `WEB_SERVER_PORT` with a port for the local Airflow web server.
 - `LOCAL_DAGS_PATH` with a path to a local directory where the DAGs are located.
+- `LOCAL_PLUGINS_PATH` with a path to a local directory where the plugins are located.

 Example: